willmhowes/willmhowes.github.io/content/2022-11-25-site-plans.md

 +++
-title = "Web hosting is a racket" date = 2022-11-25
+title = "Web Hosting Is a Racket" date = 2022-11-25

 [taxonomies]